litmuschaos/v1-litmus-docs/docs/node-restart.md

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `node-restart` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/node-restart/experiment.yaml)
+- Ensure that the `node-restart` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/generic/node-restart/experiment.yaml)
 - Create a Kubernetes secret having the private SSH key for `SSH_USER` used to connect to `TARGET_NODE`.
 The name of secret should be `id-rsa` along with private SSH key data, named `ssh-privatekey`.
 A sample secret example is given below:

 ```yaml